 The dormant ASN registration places a national security institution inside the public internet number registry, creating a monitoring node for any future activation.
 While currently inert, the ASN could become a vehicle for state-run network operations or be transferred, making it a low-probability but high-impact signal for infrastructure analysts.

 Concrete watchpoints include any BGP announcement from AS210245, which would instantly move it from dormant to active routing.
-Changes to the RIPE organization object, such as new contacts or associated prefixes, would indicate administrative activity.
+Changes to the RIPE organization entity, such as new contacts or associated prefixes, would indicate administrative activity.
 Publication of network documentation on the official website would reduce uncertainty about the guard's intended use.

 The specific individuals or departments managing the ASN are unknown.
 No IP prefixes, upstream relationships, or technical dependencies are observed.
 The purpose of holding the ASN and any future plans are not publicly documented, making it difficult to assess the likelihood of activation.